 1. Greenhouse gas inventory

-We research into improving our national forestry and agriculture greenhouse gas inventory and reporting.
+We research how to improve our national forestry and agriculture greenhouse gas inventory and reporting.

 2. Sustainable land management and climate change

-We research the impacts of, and adaptation to climate change, forestry and agriculture greenhouse gas mitigation – as well as cross-cutting issues, such as social science, adoption and practice change.
+We research the impacts of, and adaptation to, climate change, forestry, and agriculture greenhouse gas mitigation.
+This includes cross-cutting issues such as social science, adoption, and practice change.

 3. Methane, nitrous oxide and soil carbon, and farm systems mitigation in agriculture